jarvis-huang/CarND-Vehicle-Detection/writeup.md

 False positives is a serious issue in my detection result.
 Here's how I solve the problem.
 I used a combination of heatmap smoothing and temporal filtering to reduce the number of FPs.
 First, I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from an image, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on that image:
+Here's an example showing the original image, heatmap, output of `scipy.ndimage.measurements.label()` and bounding boxes then overlaid on that image:

-### Here are the original image, heatmap, output of `scipy.ndimage.measurements.label()` and bounding boxes then overlaid on that image

 ![alt text][image5]